TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 **Aditya  (s3733790)**
 - **Personal website**: <https://aditya-dutta.github.io>

-**Background**- I was born and brought up in India.I actually used to live in the most liveable city in India called Pune which is a huge part of my life.I used to go to school at “The Bishop’s CO-ED School” which was regarded as the best school in the city and then for Junior College,I went to “The Lexicon International School” where I have spent some of the best days of my life.
+**Background**- I was born and brought up in India.
+I actually used to live in the most liveable city in India called Pune which is a huge part of my life.
+I used to go to school at “The Bishop’s CO-ED School” which was regarded as the best school in the city and then for Junior College, I went to “The Lexicon International School” where I have spent some of the best days of my life.

-**Hobbies**- I love Tennis,I am a huge Rafael Nadal fan.I am pretty good at the sport along with many other sports as well like Football,Cricket and Table Tennis along with great passion for Pool and Monopoly.
+**Hobbies**- I love Tennis, I am a huge Rafael Nadal fan.
+I am pretty good at the sport along with many other sports as well like Football, Cricket and Table Tennis along with great passion for Pool and Monopoly.

-**Interest in IT**- My interest in IT is too learn and understand how things work.We are all living in a tech-savvy world and so it's really important to understand and know what is happening everyday rather than just living blindly all the time.
+**Interest in IT**- My interest in IT is too learn and understand how things work.
+We are all living in a tech-savvy world and so it's really important to understand and know what is happening everyday rather than just living blindly all the time.
-My interest in IT started when I first wrote a program in Java BlueJ in the ninth grade.It really took me by surprise that the simple code that I wrote could produce vast results.
+My interest in IT started when I first wrote a program in Java BlueJ in the ninth grade.
+It really took me by surprise that the simple code that I wrote could produce vast results.

 **IT Experience**- I had a 12th grade project in which my topic was to create a java program for an Airline Ticket booking system which was also backed up by SQL and I did a pretty decent job considering my group mates were no help at all and I should have charged them.